u2i/rspec-hive/README.md

 # HiveTests

 HiveTests is a utility gem to help you write beautiful rspec tests for hive queries.
-The idea is simple - you just launch a docker machine with hadoop and hive installed (on tips how to do it check out our example Dockerfile), then call `HiveTests.configure` with config of host, port and shared directories of this docker machine and finally just extend a spec with `HiveTests::WithHiveConnection`.
+The idea is simple - you just launch a docker machine with hadoop and hive installed.
+To test a query you create a simple RSpec file and extend it with `HiveTests::WithHiveConnection`.

+We have prepared a few simple rake tasks that will let you create sample config file, download correct docker image and run docker container with proper parameters.

 ## Installation